 A way to establish permissions for each team member (create, approve, feedback, view, etc.)

-A place to see content in context so that the feedback is not subjective, but references to a result that everyone sees the same
+A place to see content in context so that the feedback is not subjective, but references a result that everyone agrees on

 A system to notify everyone on progress, status and posts